Emily-Keymon/Space-Launch-Analysis-ETL/README.md

 ### Data Source 1:
 ### Extract
 1. Imported the Space X launch data CSV file as Pandas data frame.
+2. Saved new dataframe as csv file.

+### Transform
+1. Removed extra columns.
+2. Created dataframe for SpaceX data.

+### Data Source 2:
+### Extract
+1. Imported the HuffPost news data JSON file as Pandas data frame.
+2. Saved new dataframe as csv file.

 ### Transform
 1. Removed extra columns.
 2. Created dataframe for SpaceX data.

 Data source one was a csv file.
 Pandas library was used for transformation.
 * pd.read_csv was used to read the file into Jupyter Notebook